 Let's assume that we have 38 decimals of default precision (this is what we get automatically at the start of a gp session on 64-bit machines).
-Type $e = \exp(1)$.
+Type $e = \exp(1)$ .
 We get the number e = 2.718... to 38 decimals.
 Let us check how many correct decimals we really have.
-Change the precision to a substantially higher value, for example by typing p = 100.
-Then type p = 100 decimals, while the variable p = 100 decimals, while the variable p = 100 decimals while the variable p = 100 decimals are the value that was computed to 38 decimals.
-Clearly they coincide to exactly 29 significant digits.
+Change the precision to a substantially higher value, for example by typing \p 100.
+Then type e, then exp(1) once again.
+This last value is the correct value of the mathematical constant e to 100 decimals, while the variable e shows the value that was computed to 38 decimals.
+Clearly they coincide to exactly 38 significant digits.